gradle/gradle/design-docs/dependency-management-projectpriority.md

 To that extent a new class `ProjectDependencyForcingResolver` is introduced.
 It implements `ModuleConflictResolver`, and is chained in front of `LatestModuleConflictResolver` by `DefaultArtifactDependencyResolver`.

-There is also a new method `ResolutionStrategy.disableProjectPriority`, which reverts to the old behavior.

 # Unit tests

 A change to `DependencySubstitutionRulesIntegrationTest` is made to account for the new behavior.

-A new test is added to `DependencyResolveRulesIntegrationTest` in order to test the various permutations of versions, forced dependencies and `disableProjectPriority` settings.
+A new test is added to `DependencyResolveRulesIntegrationTest` in order to test the various permutations of versions, and forced dependencies settings.